 Trail society planning hike at Ferne Clyffe

-The River-to-River Trail is planning to have a hike on Saturday, Oct.
-23, at Ferne Clyffe State Park in Johnson County.
+The River-to-River Trail Society is planning to have a hike on Saturday, Oct.
+30, at Dutchman Lake in Johnson County.
 The hike is free and open to the public.

-The trail society said this will be a hike of just under 6 miles, intended for people in good health who have done some hiking.
+The trail society said this will be a hike of between 5 and 6 miles, with some small creek crossings, and is intended for people in good health who have done some hiking.

 Hiking sticks and boots or sturdy shoes are strongly recommended.